IngloriousCoderz/ddd-bdd/src/blog/README.md

 9. The list of featured posts can be filtered by author's nickname.
 10. When created, the blog shoud ask for a user so there's at least one author.
 11. The blog will be a PWA that accesses a RESTful service.
+12. An admin can add users and pages, while a blogger can just add posts and read posts.

 The resulting code may be suboptimal, but at least it must be agreed with the client through thorough unit tests.
 This way we practice on: